-Bible and Theology Core Requirements BIB-1013 BIB-1023 BIB-2003 BIB-2013 BIB-2033 BIB-3013 Introduction to the Old Testament Introduction to the New Testament Biblical Interpretation Pentateuch New Testament Gospels Hebrew Prophets or BIB-3023 Poetic & Wisdom Literature or 3 3 3 3 BIB-3053 THE-3023 THE-3033 THE-4043 BIB-3123 O.T.
-Historical Books Pauline Epistles or BIB 3063 Book of Acts Systematic Theology I Systematic Theology II Doctrine of Holiness 3 3 3 3 30 hours Courses specific c to the major to be taken in the order listed.
-PSY-4602 PSY-4614 THE-4604 PSY-4624 PSY-4634 PSY-4644 BLE-4654 BLE-4684 PSY-4612 Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior Managing Change and Conflict Capstone to Counseling for Christian Ministries 3 2 4 4 4 4 4 4 4 2 1014012 Electives or Minor Courses 32 hours 21 hours TOTAL REQUIR ED FOR GRADUATION , 128 hours Program Requ uirements (Advantage Structure) ce Requirements 128 hours 60 hours Program Requestrant GEN-1001 uirements (Advantage Structure) 0-1 Program Requestream Entran GEN-1001 Program r First Year - Core uirements (Advantage Structure) ce Requirements Introduction to Online Learning requirement - does not apply to the major.
+bible and Theology Core Requirements BIB-1013 BIB-1023 BIB-2003 BIB-2013 BIB-2033 BIB-3013 Introduction to the Old Testament Introduction to the New Testament Biblical Interpretation Pentateuch New Testament Gospels Hebrew Prophets or BIB-3023 Poetic & Wisdom Literature or BIB-3123 O.T.
+Historical Books Pauline Epistles or BIB 3063 Book of Acts 3 3 3 3 3 THE-3023 THE-3033 THE-4043 Systematic Theology I Systematic Theology II Doctrine of Holiness 3 3 3 30 hours Courses specific c to the major to be taken in the order listed.
+PSY-4602 PSY-4614 THE-4604 PSY-4624 PSY-4634 PSY-4644 BLE-4654 BLE-4684 PSY-4612 Orientation to Counseling for Christian Ministries Developmental Issues in Counseling Counseling and Christian Thought Individual Counseling Theories Marriage and Family Counseling Theories Abnormal Psychology for Counseling Group and Organizational Behavior Managing Change and Conflict Capstone to Counseling for Christian Ministries 3 2 4 4 4 4 4 4 4 4 Electives or Minor Courses 32 hours 21 hours TOTAL REQUIRE ED FOR GRADUATION • 128 hours uirements (Advantage Structure) ce Requirements 60 hours GEN-1001 Program r Introduction to Online Learning equirement - does not apply to the major.
+0-1 First Year - Core Bible and The e Courses eology 20 hours; Foundational 8 hours.
+BLE-3604 BIB-3604 BIB-3614 BIB-3624 BIB-3634 THE-3614 THE-3624 Adult & Professional Development Survey of the Old Testament/Pentateuch Survey of the New Testament/Gospels Bible and Life Application Biblical Leadership Principles Survey of Christian Theology Holiness and the Life of the Believer 4 4 4 4 4 28 hours